TXT members' net worth: Who's the richest artist of the K-pop group?

 Huening Kai

 The Korean American singer-songwriter belongs to an affluent family and his father was a celebrity in China.
 Huening hasn’t gotten involved much in solo outings and his net worth is based on the group’s album sales and more.
-Channel Korea (via K-pop Starz) reported that the artist’s net worth is US $2 million (INR 16,44,02,200).
+Channel Korea (via K-pop Starz) reported that the artist’s net worth is US $2 million.

 View this post on Instagram